 This plugin goes much further, allowing you to override literally any aspect of your scene depending on which pass you are currently rendering.
 For example, you can assign specific shaders for each pass, enable/disable lights and shadows, modify object visibility (including primary/secondary rays) and customise render globals settings for each render (e.g. turning on and off raytracing).

 Alternatively, you can copy the RenderPass plugin into one of your existing MAYA_PLUG_IN_PATH locations, and copy the MEL files from the package to a directory somewhere within your MAYA_SCRIPT_PATH locations.
-You should also copy the HTML and PNG files to your MAYA_SCRIPT_PATH locations so you can access the online help from within Maya.
+You should also copy the HTML and PNG files to one of your MAYA_SCRIPT_PATH locations so you can access the online help from within Maya.

 After updating your paths or copying the files, reload Maya and open the plugin manager.
 The RenderPass plugin should now be listed and you can load it (you can also set it to be automatically loaded whenever you start Maya).
+There may be multiple versions listed - if so select the one which looks like it matches your operating system and Maya version (Maya won't let you load the wrong one though).

 For more help on installing custom plugins, please review the Maya documentation.
-If you're still stuck see the support section at the bottom of this page.
+If you're still stuck see the Support section at the bottom of this page.

 ![]() |